yvelikova/axway-open-docs/content/en/docs/cass_admin/cassandra_config.md

     ```

     Some parameter details:
-    The `listen_address` is used for the internal Cassandra-Cluster communication using the .
+    The `listen_address` is only used for the internal Cassandra-Cluster communication using the Gossip protocol.
 You can either use the parameter `listen_address` or the `listen_interface`, but don't activate both parameters.
-The resulting IP-Adress is used to connect to this node and must be reachable from __ALL__ other nodes in the cluster.
+This parameter is important in a distributed cluster setup, as the assigned IP-Address is used to connect to this node and must be reachable/routeable from __ALL__ other nodes in the cluster.
-    The `rpc_address` is used for Cassandra-Clients to connect to the cluster and might be different in more complex scenarios.
+    The `rpc_address` is used for Cassandra-Clients like the API-Manager to connect to the node.
+This address might be a different one than the listen_address is complex deployments.

     Using the `setup-cassandra` script: